Toadill/Unity-Rigger/README.md

 # Unity-Rigger
-A Blender AddOn I created for rigging models according to Unity specs As well as adding IK constraints to the rig to easily start animating in unity
+A Blender AddOn I created for rigging models according to Unity specs It now also adds IK constraints to the rig to easily start animating in blender

 Please support me on patreon